vllm-project/vllm-project.github.io/_posts/2024-10-23-vllm-serving-amd.md

 We've been extensively testing various vLLM settings to identify optimal configurations for MI300X.
 Here's what we've learned:

-- **Chunked Prefill**: The rule of thumb is to disable it in most cases for better performance.
+- **Chunked Prefill**: The rule of thumb is to disable it for now on MI300X in most cases for better performance.
 - **Multi-Step Scheduling**: Significant gains in GPU utilization and overall performance can be achieved with multi-step scheduling.
 Set the `--num-scheduler-steps` to a value between 10 and 15 to optimize GPU utilization and performance.
 - **Prefix Caching**: Combining prefix caching with chunked prefill can enhance performance in specific scenarios.
-However, if user requests have a low prefix caching hit rate, it might be advisable to disable both chunked prefill and prefix caching as a general rule of thumb.
+However, if user requests have a low prefix caching hit rate, it might be advisable to disable both chunked prefill and prefix caching.
 - **Graph Capture**: When working with models that support long context lengths, set the `--max-seq-len-to-capture` to 16384.
 However, be aware that increasing this value doesn't always guarantee performance improvements and may sometimes lead to degradation due to suboptimal bucket sizes.
 - **AMD-Specific Optimizations**: Disabling NUMA balancing and tuning `NCCL_MIN_NCHANNELS` can yield further performance improvements.
 - **KV Cache Data Type**: For optimal performance, use the default KV cache data type, which automatically matches the model's data type.
 - **Tensor Parallelism**: For throughput optimization, use the minimum tensor parallelism (TP) that accommodates the model weights and context, and run multiple vLLM instances.
 For latency optimization, set TP equal to the number of GPUs in a node.
 - **Maximum Number of Sequences**: To optimize performance, increase `--max-num-seqs` to 512 or higher, based on your GPU's memory and compute resources.
 This can significantly improve resource utilization and throughput, especially for models handling shorter inputs and outputs.
-- **Use CK Flash Attention**: the CK Flash Attention implementation is a lot faster than triton implementation
+- **Use CK Flash Attention**: the CK Flash Attention implementation is a lot faster than triton implementation.

 #### Detailed Analysis and Experiments

 ##### Case 1: Chunked Prefill

 Chunked prefill is an experimental feature in vLLM that allows large prefill requests to be divided into smaller chunks batched together with decode requests.
 This improves system efficiency by overlapping compute-bound prefill requests with memory-bound decode requests.
 You can enable it by setting `--enable_chunked_prefill=True` in the LLM constructor or using the `--enable-chunked-prefill` command line option.

 Based on the experiment we ran, we found that there’s a slight improvement with tuning the chunked prefill values over disabling the chunked prefill feature.
 However, if you’re not sure whether to enable chunked prefill or not, simply start off by disabling it and you should generally expect better performance than with using the default settings.
+This is specific to MI300X GPUs.

 <p align="center">